markleboeuf/website-hugo/content/portfolio/counterfactual_prediction.md

 ##  Probability of a causal impact: 99.7951%

 ```
 Using log-sales instead of raw sales substantially improved the fit of our model.
 We know this by comparing the MAPE, or Mean Average Percent Error, of our log-transformed model (1.52%) relative to our raw model (16.97%).
 In this case a lower MAPE indicates a better model fit.
 Thus, we should consider the estimates from our log-transformed data to be more reliable than those from the previous, raw data.
 It is interesting to note how our interpretation changes so much!
 Instead of a 49.5% lift, the estimate is now 4.5%.
-We may want to hold off on that promotion after all!
 Finally let's visualize the updated estimate below.

 <img src="../counterfactual_prediction_images/similiar_market_6.png" class="img-responsive" style="display: block; margin: auto;" />